prabhuignoto/react-visual-grid/README.md

 ## 🍵 Usage <a name = "usage"></a>

-Gallery can be generated in two modes: Horizontal and Vertical.
-Depending on the mode, the images are rendered in col. The default mode is `vertical`
+Grids can be generated in two modes: Horizontal and Vertical.
+The default mode is `vertical`

 ```js
 import { Gallery } from "react-visual-grid";